-5.1 Informal Public Access
+4.1 f1 Informal Public Access

-Hyning Scout Wood has an extensive network of paths that link with footpaths in the surrounding area.
+Hyning Scout Wood has 6 public entrances and approximately 3.5 km of permissive paths and a public right of way which link with footpaths in the surrounding area.
 This network is well used by local people and provides an excellent choice of circular walks and the relatively flat site is suitable for many types of users although in some parts the paths are quite rocky, less well defined and can be slippery when wet.